Julia Dallas is an architectural designer at MATHISON | MATHISON ARCHITECTS.

 Julia strives to be meticulous in presenting good quality work.
 She takes care into instilling proper line weights and graphic composition for a drawing.
 She thinks the beauty of a design can filter down to the composition of a jamb detail or a shop drawing so she takes a lot of time and effort to make sure that even the smallest details are well articulated.

-Julia love learning new skills and is constantly on the search for new activities to try and places to explore.
+Julia loves learning new skills and is constantly on the search for new activities to try and places to explore.
 Walking is one of her deepest passions.
 She loves expanding her mental map for whichever city she visits or resides, and thinks walking allows you to gather more insight and opportunities to stumble upon some unknowns.
 Aside from that, she has a stock set of hobbies she enjoys including: volleyball, yoga, and running, playing around on the wheel and trying new ceramic techniques, and attempting to expand her repertoire on the tenor saxophone.

 As an ongoing side project, she has been photographing a series of door knockers throughout her travels (Philly neighborhoods, cathedrals in Ireland, back alley doors in Annapolis, small piazza doors in Tuscany) and has been creating a series of sketches detailing their intricate mechanics and unique designs.
 If you know of a good door knocker please let her know where to find it!